digital-work-lab/open-source-project/slides/03-python_1.md

 - Start with small code segments, try whether they work, and extend them
 - Add or commit working code frequently
 - Use code linters to ensure high code quality (run `pre-commit run --all`)
-- To debug code, check whether variables have the expected values (use assert statements)
+- To debug code, check whether variables have the expected values (use assert or print statements)
 - When exceptions are thrown, read the Traceback:

 ![width:500px center](../assets/python-exception-trace.png)